HIRO-group/HIRO-group.github.io/_posts/research/2020-04-05-robotic-skin.md

 \boldsymbol{V}(\boldsymbol{P}, \mathbf{O})=v \frac{\boldsymbol{d}}{\|\boldsymbol{d}\|}
 $$

-The following video demonstrates end effector collision avoidance where the end-effector is commanded to first move towards the robot body, then to a location near the yellow dot.
-The yellow dot serves as an obstacle that is in the direct path of the robot’s trajectory, causing the robot to slow down to a complete stop at close proximity.
+The following video demonstrates end-effector collision avoidance where the end-effector is commanded to first move towards the robot body, avoiding the yellow obstacle point.
+The robot then moves towards the yellow obstacle, causing the robot to slow down to a complete stop at close proximity to avoid collision.

 {% include image.html url="research/roboskin/flacco_end_effector.gif" max-width="75%" %}